Riverscapes/gcd/docs/docs/Download/known-bugs.md

 ## Bugs

 Before logging a suspected bug, please search [known open bugs](https://github.com/Riverscapes/gcd/labels/bug).
 If you have more information to report about this bug, please post a comment to the appropriate issue.
 Otherwise, you can post a new bug to the ["I need help please" Discussion](https://github.com/Riverscapes/gcd/discussions/categories/i-need-help-please).
-If we deem your problem to be a software bug, we will tranfer it to our [known bugs](https://github.com/Riverscapes/gcd/labels/bug) (note we sometimes fix simple bugs, but we often just put them in the development queue for when funding is avaialable to fix them ).
+If we deem your problem to be a software bug, we will tranfer it to our [known bugs](https://github.com/Riverscapes/gcd/labels/bug) (note we sometimes fix simple bugs, but we often just put them in the development queue for when funding is avaialable to fix them).

 * [GCD Bugs](https://github.com/Riverscapes/gcd/labels/bug)

 ## Posting an Issue

-If you find a bug, or simply want to report an issue with the software, please log a GitHub Discussion. [💬 GitHub GCD Discussion](https://github.com/Riverscapes/gcd/discussions/categories/i-need-help-please)
+If you find a bug, or simply want to report an issue with the software, please log a GitHub Discussion.
+[GitHub GCD Discussion](https://github.com/Riverscapes/gcd/discussions/categories/i-need-help-please).

 Anyone in the GCD community and a member of GitHub  can respond, and the development team will receive a notification.
 Please be patient in your response.
 We don't have any budget for [supporting users](/Download/future-feature-request), but we do try and respond to most issues when we can.
 Just bare in mind that the [development team](/who), all have full-time jobs and any support we do of GCD users is usually on donated time.